 The default building envelope baseline shall be set to the ECCCNYS code minimum compliant performance.
-Upon final incentive payment, the participating contractor should provide a Department of Buildings ("DOB") or AHJ-approved set to confirm the building envelope baseline.

 The default heating fuel type has been set to natural gas at the minimum ECCCNYS code efficiency.
 Applicants shall select an alternative fuel when the new natural gas service is unavailable, or access is not economical in the project's area.